zephyrproject-rtos/zephyr/boards/arm/nrf52840dongle_nrf52840/doc/index.rst

 Other hardware features are not supported by the Zephyr kernel.
 See `nRF52840 Dongle website`_ and `Nordic Semiconductor Infocenter`_
-for a complete list of nRF52840 PCA10059 Development Kit board hardware features.
+for a complete list of nRF52840 Dongle board hardware features.

 Connections and IOs
 ===================